aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q7.Malicious files were downloaded to the victim host from multiple domains.
 What were the three domains involved with this activity?**

-- first filter by `tcp.port = 443` and look for the first message in the TLS Handshake with is `client hello`
+- first filter by `tcp.port = 443` and look for the first message in the TLS Handshake which is `client hello`
-- search for the Extension: server_name header and right click on the server name header and select apply as a column so we can search for the domain
+- Search for the Extension: server_name header, right click on the server name header, and select apply as a column so we can search for the domain
 - ![q7 server column](https://github.com/user-attachments/assets/e6a75348-b089-41eb-b700-619647de4eb0)
 - Now apply this filter `(tcp.port == 443 or tcp.port == 80 or tcp.port == 8080 ) && (tls.handshake.extensions_server_name != "")`
-- we will a plenty of servers, finding the right answers was the one that fit the answer format
+- There'll be plenty of servers, finding the right answers was the one that fit the answer format

 Ans: ***finejewels.com.au, thietbiagt.com, new.americold.com***